EternityForest/KaithemAutomation/help.md

 does not have the permissions.
 You can apply as many permissions as you want.

-### Widget.read() (Usually Available)

-returns the current "value" of the widget, an is available for all readable widgets where the idea of "value" makes sense.

-### Widget.write(value) (Usually Available)

-sets the current "value" of the widget, an is available for all writable widgets where the idea of "value" makes sense.

 ### Widget.onRequest(user) (Always Available)

 This function is automatically called when an authorized client requests